 TUDOR Watches: History You Should KnowBack to News & Exhibitions

 Luxury fashion brands often have a more accessible fashion line available to the masses.
 It’s called a diffusion line.
-Think Ralph Lauren’s Polo, Donna Karan’s DKNY, Hugo’s Boss, or Dolce & Gabana’s D&G to name a few.
+Think Ralph Lauren’s Polo, Donna Karan’s DKNY, Hugo’s Boss, or Dolce & Gabbana’s D&G, to name a few.
 Though diffusion lines in high-fashion clothing lines are on the decline, they still work well for watchmakers like Rolex’s TUDOR Watches.

-For some years now, I have been considering the idea of making a watch that our agents could sell at a more modest price than our Rolex watches, and yet one that would attain the standard of dependability for which Rolex is famous.
-I decided to form a separate company, with the object of making and marketing this new watch.
-It is called the TUDOR watch company.
+For some years now, he considered making a watch that agents could sell at a more modest price than Rolex watches, and yet one that would attain the standard of dependability for which Rolex is famous.
+He decided to form a separate company, with the object of making and marketing this new watch.
+He called it the TUDOR watch company.

-In 1932, the first TUDOR watches sent to Australia were delivered exclusively to the Willis Company.
-The Rolex name appeared on some of the rare pieces to ensure the TUDOR was associated with Rolex.
+In 1932, the first TUDOR Watches sent to Australia were delivered exclusively to the Willis Company.
+The Rolex name appeared on some of the rare pieces to ensure people associated TUDOR with Rolex.

 With the success of TUDOR watches, Wilsdorf made a deal and Veuve de Philippe Hüther transferred over the brand name TUDOR.
 The Tudor Rose began to appear on TUDOR watches during this same time.

 Wilsdorf expanded TUDOR watches in 1946 with the creation of the Montres TUDOR S.A.
 Company after World War II.
 Though TUDOR needed its own identity, Rolex would provide the “technical, aesthetic, and functional characteristics.”